 Supervisory Board Composition

 The Supervisory Board comprises 16 members.
 In compliance with the German Co-Determination Act (MitbestG), it has an equal number of shareholder and employee representatives.
 Shareholder representatives are elected by the Annual Shareholders’ Meeting and employee representatives by the employees, as stipulated by the German Co-Determination Act.
-The term of office is generally about five years.
+As a rule, the term of office is about five years.

 WACKER has always placed importance on having highly qualified individuals sit on its Supervisory Board.
 In compliance with the recommendation made in Item 5.4.1 of the German Corporate Governance Code as amended on May 26, 2010, WACKER’s Supervisory Board resolved in December 2010 to set itself concrete objectives in respect of its composition.
 These include the qualifications, international experience and gender of Supervisory Board members, and the prevention of conflicts of interest.
 Accordingly, the profile of requirements and targets is as follows:

 - International scope: an appropriate number of Supervisory Board members – however, at least one – should have international experience.

 - Prevention and handling of conflicts of interest: the Supervisory Board’s Rules of Procedure already contain extensive provisions on members’ conflicts of interest.
 In addition, the Supervisory Board actively strives to prevent such conflicts of interest and also takes this goal into consideration when making recommendations to the Annual Shareholders’ Meeting.